haffiirfan/SafetyIQ-Intelligent-Construction-Site-Safety-Monitoring-Incidental-System/README.md

 **Engineering pipeline, not just "trained a model":**

 - **Class-imbalance correction.** The raw dataset exhibited severe imbalance between majority classes (e.g., Hardhat) and minority, safety-critical classes (e.g., NO-Gloves, NO-Mask).
-Correction combined **capped undersampling** of majority-class-only images (capped at 15,000) with **augmentation-diversified oversampling** (2–3×) of minority classes — never blind duplication.
+Correction combined **capped undersampling** of majority-class-only images (capped at 15,000) with **augmentation-diversified oversampling** (2–3×) of minority classes, never blind duplication.
 - **Non-degenerate augmentation.** Horizontal flips, brightness/contrast/HSV jitter, affine transforms, and Gaussian noise (via Albumentations) were applied per-instance during oversampling, so duplicated minority-class samples were never pixel-identical to their source.
-- **Image-level filtering, instance-level balancing.** Object detection is inherently multi-label — one image can contain several co-occurring classes.
+- **Image-level filtering, instance-level balancing.** Object detection is inherently multi-label, one image can contain several co-occurring classes.
 Balancing decisions were made per-image based on which rare classes were present, avoiding the common failure mode of naively duplicating whole images and re-inflating the majority class.
 - **Training regime.** 50 epochs, YOLO11m, mixed-precision (AMP), trained on a Tesla T4 GPU (Google Colab), with mosaic, HSV, and flip augmentation during training.

 ### Results (Verified)